JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 >
 {type="note"}

+Kotlin UI DSL Version 2 allows creating UI forms with input components bound to state objects.
-Kotlin UI DSL version 2 helps create UI based on [IntelliJ Platform UI Guidelines](https://jetbrains.design/intellij/).
+The forms are built by using a declarative Kotlin syntax and follow the official IntelliJ Platform UI conventions described in the [IntelliJ Platform UI Guidelines](https://jetbrains.design/intellij/).
-It supports many core Swing components and custom components widely used in JetBrains products based on the IntelliJ Platform.

-The library is written in [Kotlin](kotlin.md) and makes it easy to develop user interfaces like dialogs and settings by using declarative syntax.
+The library is written in [Kotlin](kotlin.md) and makes it easy to develop user interfaces like dialogs and settings pages.

+The Kotlin UI DSL is not intended to build general UIs, like tool windows controls that trigger some actions and do not contain any input components bound to state objects.
+For this purpose, use [custom Swing components](user_interface_components.md) from the IntelliJ Platform or the standard ones.

 The _Kotlin DSL Version 2_ functions are located in the [`com.intellij.ui.dsl.builder`](upsource:///platform/platform-impl/src/com/intellij/ui/dsl/builder) package.